 The Swedish Right of Public Access gives us a unique opportunity to roam freely in the countryside.
 With this right, comes a responsibility to be considerate and careful with regard to the countryside, wildlife, landowners and other visitors.
 The basic rule is easy: do not disturb or destroy.

-Outdoor Access Rights in other languages
+Outdoor access rights in other languages

 Read more (www.swedishepa.se)

-Frequently Asked Questions about outdoor acess rights:
+Frequently Asked Questions about the Right of Public Access:

 Where can I pitch my tent?

 In several of our recreation areas there are specific paths for bikes and horses.
-Paths and wet or sensitive ground are easily damaged by spurting horses hooves and turning bicycle tires.
+Paths and wet or sensitive ground are easily damaged by spurting horse's hooves and turning bicycle tires.
 If you go riding on the forest tracks, stick to the middle.

 Why do I need to keep the dog on the lead?

 There are a lot of people in our recreation areas.
-Out of respect for them and for the wildlife, we recommend that all dogs are kept on the lead all year around.
+Out of respect for them and for wildlife, we recommend that dogs are kept on the lead all year around.
 When you pass through pastures, be sure to close the gates behind you.

-Can I make a fire in the countryside?
+Can I make a fire?

 You can make a fire, but pay attention so it does not spread and make sure you have enough water to extinguish it.